There is a lot of talk in the software business these days about changing business models, particularly the trend toward SaaS (Software as a Service).

 My opinion on SaaS adoption: When bandwidth is unlimited and close to free, all IT systems are totally secure, the Internet is as reliable as old AT&T; and every customer in the world decides they want to rent everything and own nothing–then I’ll agree that SaaS is heading toward 100% market share.
-As I said above there’s a strong trend in this direction, but we’re a long way from there.
+As I said above there’s a strong trend in this direction, but we’re a long way from complete domination.

 Is software product management dead?

-I’ve written about SaaS a number of times before, and since it has become very important in the software business I’ll continue to do so frequently.
+I’ve written about SaaS a number of times before and since it has become so very important in the software business I’ll continue to do so frequently.
 What I want to address today is another opinion some “experts” are also espousing: that the trend toward SaaS means the end of the Product Management function in the software business.

 I find this statement to be downright silly.

 When following this debate, it’s important to take notice that many of the folks proselytizing these opinions have businesses whose success is based upon these predictions actually coming true.
 It’s always important to consider conflicts of interest among the debaters.